 Wes Bentley was the first actor to read for the part of Ricky, and was asked to do the scene where he describes his reaction to the plastic bag; the casting director felt that although she had read that scene numerous times, his reading was the first time she felt she understood the meaning of it.

-The scene where Lester is putting in an application for the counter job at Smiley Burger was actually shot at night, but it was later fixed to look like day.
+The scene where Lester is putting in an application for the counter job at Smiley Burger was actually shot at night, but it was later fixed to look like the daytime.
 Notice that neither Lester nor the burger kid have shadows on their faces from the sun.

 The filmmakers made an effort to avoid any specificity in the film's locale, in favor of a more generic setting.
 However, the area codes in Jane's phone book are 312, which is the area code for Chicago, and the paper in the Burnhams' kitchen appears to be the Chicago Sun-Times.
 Also, the lawn signs for both Carolyn and Buddy have phone numbers with an (847) area code.
 The (847) area code serves the northern suburbs of Chicago, Illinois.
 On the other hand, the license plates in the film are not Illinois plates; the plates only identify "The Primrose State".
 Besides, as Lester is driving and listening to "American Woman", he can be seen driving through Burbank, CA - The reflection of the Disney Channel building in Burbank can be seen clearly as a reflection on his windshield.

 When Lester and Carolyn are driving to the basketball game, Lester complains about missing a James Bond marathon on cable.
-Sam Mendes, who directed this film, would later go on to direct the James Bond film Skyfall (2012).
+Sam Mendes, who directed this film, would later go on to direct two James Bond films, Skyfall (2012) and Spectre (2015).